Ikken9/Zettelkasten/Computing/Algorithms and Data Structures/Optimal Binary Search Tree (OBST).md

 We define $Depth_T(K_i)$, where $j \le i \le k$, to be the depth in $T$ of the node where $K_i$ is stored, and define the cost of $T$ to be $C(T) = \sum_{i=j}^k p(i)(Depth_T(K_i) + 1)$

-If $j = 1$ and $k = n$ then the cost is the expected number of comparisons to find a key in the tree; if $T$ holds only a subset of the keys then $C(T)$ represents the cost of searching within the tree for only those keys, with searches for other keys regarded as free.
+If $j = 1$ and $k = n$ then the cost is the expected number of comparisons to find a key in the tree, **that equals to the level of the key in $T$**; if $T$ holds only a subset of the keys then $C(T)$ represents the cost of searching within the tree for only those keys, with searches for other keys regarded as free.
 We extend our previous terminology by saying that any tree $T$ is optimal if its cost is as small as the cost of any other tree with the same keys.

-Our objective is to find a tree $T$ on all n keys that minimizes $C(T)$.
+Our objective is to find a tree $T$ on all $n$ keys that minimizes $C(T)$.
 The crucial observation in reducing the number of trees to be considered is that ***every subtree of an optimal tree is itself optimal***.
+We want a balanced tree where the $K$ keys whose frequency is higher are located in an orderly manner, where the key with the highest frequency is the root.

 That is, if $T$ is an optimal tree for $K_j, \cdots, K_k$ and its root is $K_r$, then its left subtree must be an optimal tree for $K_j, . . . , K_{r-1}$, and its right subtree must be an optimal tree for $K_{r+1}, \cdots, K_k$.